Primes and absolutely or non-absolutely irreducible elements in atomic domains: Absolutely Irreducible Elements in Krull monoids

 \begin{corollary} Let $H$ be a Krull monoid such that every class in the class group $G$ contains a prime divisor \textup(that is, $G=G_0$\textup).
 Then every irreducible element of $H$ is absolutely irreducible if and only if $H$ is factorial. \end{corollary}

 \begin{proof} If $H$ is factorial, then every irreducible is prime and hence absolutely irreducible.

 For the converse, suppose that every irreducible of $H$ is absolutely irreducible.
 By Theorem~\ref{t:krull-allai}, every irreducible of $\cB(G)$ must be absolutely irreducible.
-Thus $\card{G} \le 2$ by Lemma~\ref{l:bg-all-absirred}.
+Thus $\card{G} \le 2$ by Corollary~\ref{c:bg-all-absirred}.
 To show that $G$ is trivial it therefore suffices to show $G \not \cong \Z/2\Z$.

 Suppose that $G =\{0,g\} \cong \Z/2\Z$.
 By (b) of \cite[Theorem 2.5.4.1]{GeHa2006:NonUniq} there must exist at least two distinct non-zero divisorial prime ideals $\mathfrak p$ and $\mathfrak q$ of non-trivial class $[\mathfrak p]=[\mathfrak q]=g$.
-Therefore $\mathfrak p^2$, $\mathfrak q^2$ and $\mathfrak {p \cdot_v q}$ are all principal and generated by irreducibles $u$, $v$, $w$, say, $\mathfrak p^2 = uH$, $\mathfrak q^2=vH$ and $\mathfrak {pq} = wH$.
+Therefore $\mathfrak p^2$, $\mathfrak q^2$ and $\mathfrak {p \cdot_v q}$ are all principal and generated by irreducibles $u$, $v$, $w$, say, $\mathfrak p^2 = uH$, $\mathfrak q^2=vH$ and $\mathfrak {p \cdot_v q} = wH$.
 Now $w^2 \sim uv$ shows that $w$ is not absolutely irreducible. \end{proof}

 We will see below, in Proposition~\ref{prop:exm-allai-but-not-ufd}, that some assumption on $G_0$ is necessary for the previous proposition.
 We also recover a theorem of Angerm\"uller; see \cite[Theorem 1(e)]{Angermueller2022} for a generalization to monadically Krull monoids.